TicyYang/Designing_Bank_Marketing_Database/README.md

 ## Project Overview

-Applying the ETL (Extract, Transform, Load) method to clean and preprocess the raw data and store it in a PostgreSQL database.
+Applying ETL (Extract, Transform, Load) with PySpark to clean and preprocess raw data and store into a PostgreSQL database.
 Designing appropriate table structures based on different attributes and data types, dividing the data into three distinct tables: client, campaign, and economics.

 - **create_database.sql**:  Create the database.
 - **create_tables.sql**:  Create client, campaign, economics tables.